Before reading this guide, you should know that Carretera Austral is our favorite destination in Chile.

 Once in Puerto Puyhuapi, you are only a stone’s throw from Queulat National Park and its splendid hanging glacier.
 The 2-hour hike to the watchtower is worth it if the weather is clear, which is not always the case.
 The weather in Northern Patagonia is definitely fickle.
 We also recommend the easy path that leads to the lake, where you can kayak or take a simple boat ride to the base of the glacier.

-Continuing to the tiny village of Puerto Cisnes, you can catch a 12-hour ferry to Quellon, the southern point of the island of Chiloé.
+Continuing to Puerto Cisnes (a tiny village), you can catch a 12-hour ferry to Quellon, the southern point of the island of Chiloé.
 A unique experience and thrill of adventure are guaranteed.

 Coyhaique is the biggest city in Northern Patagonia, and Balmaceda sits at its front gate.
 The city is not remarkable in and of itself other than the fact that it is a strategic place to stock up on groceries or enjoy a good meal in a restaurant.
 We also want to mention that this is where the Belgian brand of craft beer D’Olbek is manufactured.
 D’olbek is produced by the descendants of Belgian pioneers (the family of Smet d’Olbecke de Halleux), who settled there in the 50s.